Vibo Valentia

-Vibo Valentia (/it/; Monteleone before 1861; Monteleone di Calabria from 1861 to 1928; Vibbu Valenzia or Muntalaùni) is a city and comune (municipality) in the Italian region of Calabria, near the Tyrrhenian Sea.
+Vibo Valentia (/it/; Monteleone before 1861; Monteleone di Calabria from 1861 to 1928; Vibbu Valenzia or Muntalaùni) is a town and comune (municipality) in the region of Calabria in southern Italy, near the Tyrrhenian Sea.
+It has 30,753 inhabitants.

 It is the capital of the province of Vibo Valentia, and is an agricultural, commercial and tourist center (the most famous places nearby are Tropea, Ricadi and Pizzo).

 There are also several large manufacturing industries, including the tuna district of Maierato.
 Very important for the local economy is Vibo Marina's harbour.